pace/cloud-sdk-ios/README.md

 ```

 ### Deep Linking
-Some of our services (e.g. `PayPal`) do not open the URL in the App web view, but in a `SFSafariViewController` within the app.
+Some of our services (e.g. `PayPal`) do not open the URL in the App web view, but in a `SFSafariViewController` within the app, due to security reasons.
 After completion of the process the user is redirected back to the App web view via deep linking.
 In order to set the redirect URL correctly and to ensure that the client app intercepts the deep link, the following requirements must be met:

-- Set the `clientId` in *AppKit's* configuration during the setup, because it is needed for the redirect URL
+- Set the `clientId` in *PACECloudSDK's* configuration during the [setup](#setup), because it is needed for the redirect URL
 - Specify the `pace.$clientId` in the app target's custom URL scheme (please refer to [Apple's doc](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app) on how to set up the custom URL scheme).

 In your `AppDelegate`'s `application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey: Any] = [:]) -> Bool` you will have to catch the `redirect` host and call `AppKit.shared.handleRedirectURL` to handle the callback.